 Sticker shock.
 Anyone who has ever shopped for a car knows what it is.
-I was somewhat surprised to find out it applies to firearm purchases as well.
-Fortunately, when I went to buy my first firearm someone was kind enough to warn me that just buying a gun is not the end of what you need.
-Buying a firearm by itself is like buying a computer without a keyboard, monitor, and mouse.
-Yes, you now have a computer, but it’s worthless for anything more than an expensive paperweight . . .
+I was somewhat surprised to find out it can apply to firearm purchases as well.
+Fortunately, when I went to buy my first firearm someone was kind enough to warn me that just buying a gun isn’t the end of what you’ll need and millions of new gun owners have been finding that out over the last few months.

-Here are the absolute essentials you will need when you make your first firearm purchase –
+Here are the essentials you will need when you make your first firearm purchase:

-- A spare magazine – You should have a ready to go reload on hand whether you intend this for home defense or concealed carry.
+- A spare magazine – You should have at least one ready-to-go reload on hand whether you intend this for home defense or concealed carry.

-- 200 rounds of practice ammunition – You need to put enough rounds through your new firearm to get comfortable and learn it’s ins and outs
+- 200 rounds of practice ammunition – You need to put enough rounds through your new firearm to get comfortable and accurate with it and learn it’s ins and outs.

-- A gun lock – Assuming you don’t already have a safe, you need some kind of lock to secure the weapon.
+- A gun lock – Assuming you don’t already have a safe, you need some kind of lock to secure the firearm.

-- A full load and one reload of self defense ammunition – I am going to recommend JHP’s, Jacketed Hollow Points, for any kind of defensive use
+- A full load and at least one reload of self defense ammunition – I recommend JHP’s, jacketed hollow points, for any kind of defensive use

-- Eye Protection – This is for practice.
-99% of the time you don’t need it, but if you’ve ever caught hot brass in the face you’ll be glad you have it.
+- Eye Protection – Don’t practice without it.
+Ninety-nine percent of the time you won’t need it, but if you’ve ever caught hot brass in the face you’ll be glad you have it.

-- Hearing Protection – Guns are loud!
-Like permanent hearing loss loud!
+- Hearing protection – Guns are loud.
+Hearing loss is forever.